baudneo/zomi-server/README.md

 - HTTP
     - platerecognizer.com
     - AWS Rekognition
+- *Open an issue or pull request to get a backend/api supported*

 **Hardware**
 - CPU
+    - OpenVINO is planned
-- Nvidia GPU
+- Nvidia GPU (CUDA / cuDNN / Tensor RT)
-- AMD GPU (Pytorch/onnxruntime ROCm) *WIP*
+- AMD GPU (Pytorch/onnxruntime ROCm) *WIP / Untested*
 - Coral.ai Edge TPU

 # Install

-The [install.py](examples/install.py) file creates a venv for the project and installs the required packages.
+The [install.py](examples/install.py) file creates a venv for the project, installs the required packages and symlinks mlapi.py to /usr/local/bin/mlapi.
-Pytorch and onnxruntime are installed by default, face-recognition with D-Lib and opencv are optional (`--face-recognition` and `--opencv`).
+Pytorch and onnxruntime are installed by default, face-recognition with D-Lib and opencv are additional (`--face-recognition` and `--opencv`).

 ## Requirements
 - Clone this repo and cd into the repo directory.